 The dish is made by making some al dente spaghetti or linguine, and then lightly sautéing sliced, minced, or pressed garlic in olive oil, sometimes with the addition of dried red chili flakes or fresh minced hot red pepper (in which case its name is spaghetti aglio, olio e peperoncino).

-Finely-chopped parsley can also be added as a garnish, along with grated Parmesan or Pecorino Romano cheese, although according to some traditional recipes, cheese should not be added. , I will conveniently look away to avoid embarrassment…
+Finely-chopped parsley can also be added as a garnish for the linguine, along with grated Parmesan or Pecorino Romano cheese, although according to some traditional recipes, cheese should not be added. , I will conveniently look away to avoid embarrassment…

 This traditional Italian pasta dish is believed to have its origins from the region of Abruzzo.
 However, linguine or spaghetti aglio e olio is probably one of the most common and popular dishes eaten on a regular basis all across Italy.